WebOrigami/docs/src/content/framework/tutorial.md

 ## Use a nested template

-The names are all crammed together on the index page because the `map` is producing a set of names, with no surrounding text.
-Instead of making a call like `=name` to get just the name, you can use a nested template to format the name.
+The names are all crammed together on the index page because the `map` is producing a set of names with no surrounding text.
+Instead of calling `=name` to get just the name, you can use a nested template to format the name.

-**Example:** Instead of writing this in a template:
+**Example:** This template will cram all the locations together:

 ```{{'html'}}
 \{\{ map(teamData.yaml, =location) }}
 ```

-You can write something like the following to format the locations however you want: to add whitespace or, here, to put each location into a separate paragraph.
+You could improve that by formatting the locations to add whitespace or, below, to put each location into a separate paragraph.

 ```{{'html'}}
 \{\{ map(teamData.yaml, =`<p>\{\{ location }}</p>`) }}